Former U.S. Fed Chair Yellen among those appearing at Biden economic briefing

 Trump replaced her with Jerome Powell, who had reversed course on interest rates by the time the economy began faltering under the weight of the coronavirus pandemic.

-It is unclear what Yellen is telling Biden in private, and Biden declined to say when asked by a reporter.
-But the former vice president has proposed broad changes at the Fed, including requiring them to regularly report on what they are doing to close economic gaps that exist along racial lines.
+It is unclear what Yellen is telling Biden in private, but the former vice president has proposed broad changes at the Fed, including requiring them to regularly report on what they are doing to close economic gaps that exist along racial lines.

 Biden said racial economic gaps were among the topics at Thursday’s briefing.

-“Dr. Yellen is not an adviser to the Biden/Harris campaign,” said Shannon Meraw, a spokeswoman at the Brookings Institution, a Washington think tank where Yellen now works.
-“However, as a Brookings scholar she may provide nonpartisan public policy analysis and recommendations to public officials and candidates for public office.”

-A Biden campaign official said Yellen is not an adviser to the campaign but an expert briefing the candidates, though the nature of that distinction was not clear.

-Last month, Yellen told a House of Representatives subcommittee that “it would be a catastrophe” not to extend a federal unemployment insurance supplement that recently expired as congressional negotiations on coronavirus relief stalled.
+Yellen also told a House of Representatives subcommittee last month that “it would be a catastrophe” not to extend a federal unemployment insurance supplement that recently expired as congressional negotiations on coronavirus relief stalled.
 She cited the income support for people laid off, who she said are “disproportionately low-wage workers and minorities.”

 She also dismissed criticism largely from Republicans that high unemployment insurance payouts are discouraging people from returning to work.